Top 10 Tree MythsReading time: 9 minutes

 Additionally, a small amount of movement can help root and trunk development.
 When a tree is unstaked, its root system can spread, allowing it to move more.

-Since trees can weaken because of staking, we don’t recommend the practice.
+We don't recommend the practice since trees can weaken because of staking.
 Avoiding it saves you the expenses and time that come with staking.

 Many tree wraps also prove to be relatively ineffective in preventing insect entry.
 Some insects like to burrow under it because it offers protection.
 Since many people leave their wraps on too long, they risk damaging their trees.
 So we recommend avoiding wraps because they aren’t the most effective way to maintain young trees over the winter months.